BSc (Hons) Computer Science

 We accept the International Baccalaureate Careers-related Programme (IBCP).
 Any subject requirements must be met as per our published IB Diploma requirements.

-BTEC Extended Diploma MMM Creative Media Production, Electrical/Electronic Engineering, Engineering, IT, Art & Design
+BTEC Extended Diploma MMM Creative Media Production, or Electrical/Electronic Engineering, or Engineering, or IT, or Art & Design

-SWAP Access AAB Access to Physical Sciences, Access to Engineering
+SWAP Access AAB Access to Physical Sciences, or Access to Engineering

 SQA HNC/HND B Our Entry from College pages list approved HNC/HND courses